Favourited 139 times

 On the last Sunday of every second month the Funkya @ Unkya Markets are held at the Unkya Community Reserve between Eungai Creek and Engai Rail.
 They are always busy and vibrant, with live music and a showcase of the best local produce.

-Yarrahapinni Mountain, which stands at 498 metres is just a 10 minute drive from Eungai.
+The base of Yarrahapinni Mountain, which stands at 498 metres is just a 10 minute drive from Eungai.
 Yarriabini Lookout, which is just below the summit has the most amazing views across the Macleay Valley to the coast and Trial Bay.
 Half way up (or down) is the beautiful Pines Picnic area and Way Way Creek rainforest walk.

 The coastal beaches of Stuarts Point (15 mins), Scotts Head (20 mins) and South West Rocks (25 mins) are all just a short drive from Eungai.